billiramirez/billiramirez/README.md

 #### About Me

-🔭 I'm a software developer, currently working at [SolidlogixLLC](http://solidlogix.com/), a Boston based software development company dedicated to bringing excellent ideas to life using proven design methodologies and best practices.
+🔭 I'm a software developer, currently working at [Nicasource, LLC](http://nicasource.com/), a Boston based software development company dedicated to bringing excellent ideas to life using proven design methodologies and best practices.
 I believe in giving the customer what exactly needs.
 Constantly meetings make more accurate software and more valuables features are delivered first.
 Let's build the right solution 👨🏻‍💻